Designing the perfect wrist corsage requires careful consideration of flower selection and design principles.

 Most importantly, spray roses are readily available.
 They are sold at many retail floral outlets, from flower shops to supermarket floral departments.

-If you are looking for a particular color, it’s best to order in advance, especially during peak times (April through June), when corsage purchases are the highest.
+If you are looking for a particular color, always order in advance, especially during peak times (April through June), when corsage purchases are the highest.

 Spray Orchids

-Orchids, like Cattleyas, japhets, and cymbidiums, have long been a classic choice for any type of corsage.
+Orchids, like Cattleyas, japhets, and cymbidiums, have long been a classic corsage choice.

 While their popularity has waned over the last few decades, spray orchids have become increasingly popular in wrist corsages.
 It’s easy to see why.